-Contamination of chicken meat is important public health problem and food of poultry origin the genus consists of more than 2500 serological distinguishable variants in which more than half of them belong to Salmonella enterica subsp. enterica, which accounts for the majority of Salmonella infections in humans.
-Most of Salmonella serotypes are potentially pathogenic, causing sporadic infections, as well as outbreaks of fatalities, while some are less pathogenic and causing minor infections in both human and most animal species(Rahman et al., 2018).
+Contamination of chicken meat is an important public health problem and food of poultry origin the genus consists of more than 2500 serological distinguishable variants in which more than half of them belong to Salmonella enterica subsp. enterica. which for majority accounts the of Salmonella infections in humans.
+Most of Salmonella serotypes are potentially pathogenic, causing sporadic infections, as well as outbreaks of while less fatalities. some are and causing minor pathogenic infections in both human and most animal species(Rahman et al., 2018).
 It was estimated that approximately 70%-80% of food borne bacterial outbreaks were caused by Salmonella spp.
 (Patricket al. 2004; Soumetet et al., 1999).

-Salmonellosis may be fatal, depending on the dose of infection and the immune status of the infected individual, Worldwide, foodborne diseases caused by Salmonella have been of public health concern for over a century (Worku et al., 2022).
+Salmonellosis may be fatal, depending on the dose of infection and the the immune status of infected individual, Worldwide, foodborne diseases caused by Salmonella have been of public health concern for over a century (Worku et al., 2022).
 Most humans, domestic and wild animals harbour the bacteria in their gastrointestinal tract with no apparent signs of illness.
 All over the world, Salmonella had been reported to be of significant economic and medical interest (Oludairo et al., 2019).

-The most important health problems in the world is the antimicrobial resistance of Salmonella spp. ( E. F. S. A, 2022) Development of multiple drug resistance has become very common phenomena among the salmonella isolates which are mainly contributed by dissemination of dominant resistance clone or by dissemination of strains carrying drug-resistant plasmids (Weill et al.,

-2004; Card et al., 2016) Therefore, the rational use of antibiotics is very important to overcome the problem of development of multiple drug resistance in Salmonella (Zishiri et al., 2016)
+The most important health problems in the world is the antimicrobial resistance of Salmonella spp.
+(E. F. S. A, 2022) Development of multiple drug resistance has become very phenomena common among the salmonella isolates which are mainly contributed by dissemination of dominant resistance clone or bv dissemination of strains carrying drugresistant plasmids (Weill et al., 2004 ; Card et al., 2016) Therefore, the rational use of antibiotics is very important to overcome the problem of development of multiple drug resistance in Salmonella (Zishiri et al., 2016)